Tencent Cloud Redis¶

 Slow Query Statistics Installation Script¶

-Based on the previous steps, another corresponding script needs to be installed for RDS Slow Query Statistics Log Collection
+On top of the previous steps, you need to install another script package for RDS Slow Query Statistics Log Collection.

 )

-After data synchronization is normal, you can view the data in the "Logs" section of TrueWatch.
+After the data is synchronized normally, you can view the data in the 「Logs」 section of TrueWatch.

 {